 In December 2016, we entered into the MIT License, with MIT under which we received an exclusive, worldwide, royalty-bearing license to certain patent rights to develop, make, have made, use, sell, offer to sell, lease, and import products, or the MIT licensed products, and to develop and perform processes, or the MIT licensed processes, which incorporate the licensed technology for the treatment of disease, including but not limited to the prevention and remediation of hearing loss.
 We are required to use diligent efforts to develop and commercialize the MIT licensed products or processes, and to make such products or processes reasonably available to the public.
 We are also subject to certain development obligations with regards to a first MIT licensed product.
-We have satisfied certain obligations related to preclinical studies and the filing of an IND for a first MIT licensed product with our development activities related to FX-322.
-Our future development obligations are: (i) to commence a Phase III clinical trial for such product within five years of the IND filing for such product, (ii) to file a New Drug Application, or NDA, or equivalent with the FDA or comparable European regulatory agency for such product within nine years of the IND filing for such product.
+We have satisfied certain obligations related to preclinical studies and the filing of an IND for a first MIT licensed product within ur development obligations are: (i) to commence a Phase 3 clinical trial for such product within five years of the IND filing for such product, and (iii) to make a first commercial sale of such product within 11 years of the IND filing for such product.
+We also have certain development obligations with regards to a second MIT licensed product.
 We also have certain development obligations with regards to a second MIT licensed product.